sodadata/docs/soda-sql/getting-started/configure.md

 ```shell
 $ soda create warehousetype -d yourdbname -u dbusername -w soda_warehouse_directory
 ```
 3. Use a code editor to open the `warehouse.yml` file that Soda SQL created and put in your warehouse directory.
-Refer to [Set warehouse configurations]({% link soda-sql/documentation/warehouse_types.md %}) to adjust the configuration details according to the type of warehouse you use, then save the file.<br />
+Refer to [Set warehouse configurations]({% link soda-sql/documentation/warehouse_types.md %}) to adjust the configuration details and authentication settings according to the type of warehouse you use, then save the file.<br />
 <br />
 Example warehouse YAML
 ```shell